karinhogenbirk/famousProgrammers/Readme.md

 ## Installing

 1. clone the repo
-2. run `npm install`
+2. run `npm install` to install the package
 3. run `npm run dev` to start the server in development mode (with nodemon)
 4. run `npm run prisma:seed` to create a prisma client database
-5. run `npx prisma studio` to access the database - you can check the votecount of the programmers here
+5. run `npx prisma studio` to access the database - you can check the votecount of the programmers here (this is de dev database!)
 6. run `npm run test` to run the backend tests
+7. run `npm run test:cypress` to run the frontend tests